 Discovery phase

-What was the firs steps?
+What were the first steps?

 Initial conditions: